ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: User Studies

 \subsubsection{Study Design and Procedure}

 \paragraph{\textbf{\emph{Participants and Grouping.}}} We recalled 8 users, who have joined Task1 and been familiar with the system, to participate in Task2 again.
 There are two reasons to recruit the same group of users again: i) the experience in Task 1 could help users reduce their learning curve and cognitive load on familiarizing the XAIs and systems.
-Therefore, users can focus more on writing process; ii) this design can potentially provide temporal change of user behaviors on leveraging the systems.
+Therefore, users can focus more on the writing process; ii) this design can potentially provide a temporal change in user behaviors on leveraging the systems.
 To conduct rigorous human studies, we divide 8 users into 4 pair of groups, with groups' research domains lying in ``NLP'', ``HCI'', ``AI'', and ``AI'', respectively.

 \paragraph{\textbf{\emph{Study design and paper selection.}}} Similar to Task1, we also conducted a within-subjects study, but with the objective of evaluating users' scientific writing outputs with the help of \system and \baseline systems.
 For each group of two users, we ask them to rewrite the same two papers asynchronously, with a reverse order of system assistants.
 For instance, within the same group, user1 rewrites with `paper1-\system' followed by `paper2-\baseline' settings, whereas user2 rewrites with `paper1-\baseline' and `paper2-\system' settings successively.
-Hence, these settings eliminates the correlations between papers and system types and orders.
-Afterwards, we evaluate the users' writing outputs and experience with a set of metrics, including a real-human editor evaluation, a set of auto-metrics and a post survey.
+Hence, these settings eliminate the correlations between papers and system types and orders.
+Afterward, we evaluate the users' writing outputs and experience with a set of metrics, including a real-human editor evaluation, a set of auto-metrics, and a post-survey.